Spongy Moth Aerial Treatment

 • County and municipal officials are notified via email that spray sites are within or near their jurisdiction in early spring.

-• A press release is sent to the media at least one to two weeks before treatments are estimated to begin.
+• A press release is sent out to the media approximately one to two weeks before public meetings, which is about two months ahead of treatment; and again at least one to two weeks before treatments are estimated to begin.

-• Emails are sent one to two days before a spray occurs (sign-up to receive email updates).
+• Emails are sent one to two days before treatments (sign-up to receive email updates)

-• Social media posts are published one to two days before spray on:
+• Social media posts are sent out one to two days before treatments on:

-• A pre-recorded message with upcoming treatment plans is available one to two days before spray on the Spongy Moth Hotline: (800) 642-MOTH, menu option 1
+• A pre-recorded message with upcoming treatment plans is available 1-2 days before each treatment on the Spongy Moth Hotline: (800) 642-6684, menu option 1

 Products